abisxir/alasgar/README.md

 ## Experimental game engine
 alasgar is a basic game engine, and it is limited, so it is not ready for production use.

-## nimx and vmath
-Most of nimx build system has been copied here, just removed and reformed some parts.
-This part will be rewritten later to use nimble instead of nake. nimx is a UI library (and game framework) for nim, check it out [here](https://github.com/yglukhov/nimx).

-For game mathematics, vmath is used. vmath has a good convention, check it out for more information [here](https://github.com/treeform/vmath).

 ## Installation
 ```bash
 nimble install alasgar